Explicit F\"ollmer--Schweizer decomposition and discretization with jump correction in exponential L\'evy models: Discrete-time hedging via weighted BMO-approach

-This section is a continuation of the work in \cite{Th20} for the exponential L\'evy models.
-First, we use the approximation scheme for stochastic integrals introduced in \cite{Th20} and investigate the resulting error in weighted $\BMO$ spaces.
-Consequently, the $L_p$-estimates ($p \in (2, \infty)$) for the error are provided.
-Secondly, to illustrate the obtained results, we consider the stochastic integral term in the FS decomposition of a European type option.
-This integral can be interpreted as the hedgeable part of the option.
-Notice that we do not assume the (local) martingale property under the reference measure for the underlying price process.
+This section is a continuation of the work in \cite{Th20} in the exponential L\'evy models.
+First, we use the discrete-time approximation for stochastic integrals introduced in \cite{Th20} and investigate the resulting error in weighted $\BMO$ spaces.
+Consequently, the $L_p$-estimates, $p \in (2, \infty)$, for the error are provided.
+Secondly, to illustrate the obtained results, the approximated stochastic integrals we consider is the integral term, which can be interpreted as the hedgeable part, in the FS decomposition of a European type option.